Created by Baynard H. Kendrick

-Blinded in World War I, wealthy, dashing CAPTAIN DUNCAN MACLAIN moves to New York and sets up a detective agency, aided by his partner, Spud Savage (is that a great name or what?) and his secretary (and Spud’s wife) Rena.
+Blinded in World War I, wealthy, dashing CAPTAIN DUNCAN MACLAIN moves to New York and sets up a successful detective agency, aided by his partner, Spud Savage (is that a great name or what?) and his secretary (and Spud’s wife) Rena.
 Rounding out the staff are Duncan’s two specially-trained German Shepherds, Schnuke and Driest.
-When he’s not solving crimes, Duncan whiles away the time reading (in Braille) and doing giant jigsaw puzzles.
+When he’s not solving crimes, Duncan whiles away the time reading (in Braille) and doing giant jigsaw puzzles in his swank Manhattan penthouse on 72nd and Riverside Drive.
 Later on in the series, Duncan found time to marry the lovely Miss Sybella Ford, owner of a decorating shop.

 Don’t be fooled by the gimmick, though — these books are pretty damn decent, and author Kendrick was no hack.
 The Maclain books are exciting, well-written adventures with clever plotting (even if, granted, there are a few pulpy gee-whizzes! sprinkled here and there).
 In fact, Kendricks worked hard to make Maclain a credible detective, and claimed he’d created him in reaction to what he saw as the excesses of Ernest Bramah’s Max Carrados.

 By the way, it IS a good gimmick; one that really grabbed readers’ attention.
 At least good enough to inspire a handful of B-films in the forties, including a couple starring the decidedly stout Edward Arnold as the blind detective.
 They weren’t great, although Eyes in the Night has a few unintentionally hilarious moments of scenery chewing, as Arnold pretends to be drunk.